TheOdinProject/curriculum/dev_roadmap.md

 * Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
 Need to clear the query string or something to prevent this.

+DONE Add some real specs for basic display stuff
 DONE Write basic tests for curriculum section
 SOMEHOW WENT AWAY Why do some tests only fail intermittantly???
 SORTA DONE Refactor to Remove all legacy splash stuff (mailers, views, controller actions, routes...)